CCRGeneticsBranch/Oncogenomics_NF_WF/docs/index.md

         git checkout feature/mvp
 ```

-# Setting up the workflow to run upto quants.
+# Setting up the workflow for Read Trimming and Quantification

-1. Download the References folder from [box](https://nih.app.box.com/folder/193831680410) to a accessable location and untar `index-STAR_2.7.9a.tar.gz` and
+1. Obtain the References folder from [box](https://nih.app.box.com/folder/193831680410) and save it to a location that is accessible.
+Extract the
-`rsem_1.3.2.tar.gz` file.
+`index-STAR_2.7.9a.tar.gz` and `rsem_1.3.2.tar.gz` files.
-2. Edit the references config file  `AWS_POC_Nextflow/config/Run_upto_quants_references.config` and update the file paths of the references and path to the input
+2. Modify the references configuration file, `AWS_POC_Nextflow/config/Run_upto_quants_references.config`, by updating the file paths for the references and the
-directory.
-This workflow expects all the fastq files in same directory.
+input directory.
+The workflow requires all fastq files to be in the same directory.
-3. Edit the resources config file `AWS_POC_Nextflow/config/Run_upto_quants_cluster.config` and update the cluster requirements for the processes.
+3. Adjust the cluster requirements in the resources configuration file, `AWS_POC_Nextflow/config/Run_upto_quants_cluster.config`.
-4. Singularity config is set up `AWS_POC_Nextflow/config/biowulf_singularity.config` please update the `runOptions` as per your cluster environment.
+4. Update the `runOptions` in the Singularity configuration file, `AWS_POC_Nextflow/config/biowulf_singularity.config`, as appropriate for your cluster
-5. `nextflow.config` has a profile `Run_upto_quants` that use the config files listed in steps 2,3,4.
-This profile will run Cutadapt, fastqc, STAR, RSEM and
-multiqc
-on all the samples.
+environment.
-6. Finally update the path for the variable `export OUTDIR` in the script `Run_upto_quants.sh`.
+6. Finally, modify the path for the `export OUTDIR` variable in the script `Run_upto_quants.sh`.

 # Running the workflow.

- The workflow can be launched using the Run_upto_quants.sh script.
+ The workflow can be started by executing the `Run_upto_quants.sh` script.
  ```
         This script takes two inputs
         Provide Tag argument - This will add a tag to your resultsdir.
         Provide Run_upto_counts_only argument - It takes value true/false
         example: sh nf.sh projectname true #this will run upto RSEM and generates counts
         example: sh nf.sh projectname false #this will run the complete pipeline

  ```
-The following command should kick start the pipeline and display the status.
+The following command should kick initiate the pipeline and display the status.

 `sh Run_upto_quants.sh Neuroblastoma_MAQC-III_SEQC true`

-On launching the workflow,it prints out a similar log with information on the command line used to run the pipeline, Nextflow version, input folder path, results
+When the workflow is launched, it will produce a log that provides information about the pipeline execution, including the command line used, the version of
-directory and work directory
+Nextflow, the input folder path, the results directory, and the work directory.

 ```
 +] Loading singularity  3.10.5  on cn4271